hellcastter/esp32-move-detect/README.md

 Open *components/Camera.config.h* and change settings to your own.
 You could change wifi credentials in file *components/WifiCredits.c*.
 Also, you might find useful to change settings in *components/Camera.h*.
 More about camera settings you can find [here](https://github.com/espressif/esp32-camera).

+Also, do not forget to turn on PSRAM in *idf.py menuconfig*.
+Go to *Component config -> ESP32-specific -> Support for external, SPI-connected RAM* and turn it on.

 ## Upload

 After that you are ready to go.
 Build and flash code to your board using interface of Esp-IDF in VS Code